moinwiki/moin/docs/devel/translate.rst

      translator.

      An important flag is "fuzzy".
-It shows that the msgstr string might not be a correct translation (anymore).
-Only the translator can judge if the translation requires further modification, or is acceptable as is.
+It shows that the msgstr string might not be a correct translation.
+Only the translator can judge if the translation requires further modification, or is acceptable as it is.
 Once satisfied with the translation, he/she then removes this fuzzy attribute.

 4. Save the messages.po file and execute::